-Moncler invests substantial energy and resources into ensuring the value and authenticity of its products and protecting its Intellectual Property rights.
-Through an internal department specialising in Intellectual Property and Brand Protection, Moncler formulates a global strategy for managing its portfolio of brands, designs and other items of industrial property.
-This is an essential prerequisite for all brand protection activities performed both online and in physical markets, in over 100 countries across the globe.
+Through an internal department specialised in Intellectual Property and Brand Protection, Moncler defines a global strategy for managing trademark, design and other industrial property portfolios, which are the essential prerequisite for the whole activity of brand protection carried out both on the web and in physical markets in over 100 countries worldwide.

 The fight against counterfeiting takes place through a complex system of activities implemented on different levels: collaboration with the main international associations dedicated to the fight against counterfeiting (e.g. INDICAM, INTA, BASCAP, UNIFAB, QBPC, etc.), investigations and direct support through training courses offered to customs officials, police forces and primary administrative authorities in order to increase investigative and enforcement actions in the various territories of the world.
 In 2017 a constant commitment has led to the seizure of over 87,400 finished products and almost 790,000 fake accessories.
 At the same time, enforcement in the digital world – focused in particular on eliminating the visibility of offers for the sale of counterfeit products, both through the closure of unauthorised websites and by removing links and/or advertising from social networks – has achieved many important results.
 In fact, over 69,000 auctions of counterfeit products have been closed, almost 2,500 sites have been shut down, some 170,000 links to non-original products have been removed from the main search engines and about 15,600 were removed from posts, ads and accounts promoting fake Moncler products through social networks.